 The best support for the best search stacksRapidSearch and RapidSearch Pro stacks are now owned and maintained by Will Woodgate.
-If you have any pre-sales questions, feedback or technical support requests, you can contact Will via email or one of the following channels:
+If you have any pre-sales questions, feedback or technical support requests, you can contact Will via email.

 Most correspondence gets a response in about 1 day, although things may be slower at weekends and around holiday times.
 You can also post questions to the RapidWeaver Community Forums where a support volunteer might be able to help you.